 SPECIALIST FOURTH CLASS LAURENCE F. PITCHER; U.S. ARMY

-Local address: 79 Winfield Street and 27 Myrtle Street
+LOCAL ADDRESS: 79 Winfield Street and 27 Myrtle Street, Norwalk

 Photo provided by Larry Pitcher via mail on December 7, 2021

 In Larry Pitcher’s own words: “Kantum Vietnam 30 Jan 1968 – about 10-11:00 p.m. — I was on radio watch in Toc Bunker when all Hell broke loose.
 It was raining rockets and mortars.
-When the CO came to the bunker, I gave him the report that one of the bunkers didn’t answer the land line or radio.
+When the CO came to the bunker, I gave him the report that one of the bunkers didn’t answer the landline or radio.
 He said someone had to go out to check.
 When I looked around, I realized that I was the low man in the Toc Bunker.
-So, I grabbed by gear and went out.
-When I got to the bunker, both the land line radios were working – it was two NCOs, scared.
+So, I grabbed my gear and went out.
+When I got to the bunker, both the landline radios were working – it was two NCOs, scared.
 I called for help.
 When help arrived, there was too much room for me.
-I stayed outside, laying on the ground.
-Mortar landed in front of me – blowing my helmet off my head.
-I got shrapnel, dirt and rocks in my face, eyes and forehead.
+I stayed outside, lying on the ground.
+A mortar landed in front of me – blowing my helmet off my head.
+I got shrapnel, dirt, and rocks in my face, eyes, and forehead.
 I had help going to the med shack after the mortars stopped.
 1st SGT put me in for a Purple Heart and a Bronze Star — never got the Star… Did I mention it was raining mortars and rockets???”
-Webmaster note: my deepest thanks to Larry for sharing his story.
+Webmaster note: many thanks to Larry for sharing his story.

 Certificate provided by Larry Pitcher via mail on December 7, 2021.